DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.persistence.iam-user-create-login-profile.md

+---
+title: Create a Login Profile on an IAM user
+---

 # Create a Login Profile on an IAM user

 Platform: AWS